tegandbiscuits/PicNameSort/README.md

 The AppleScript version is a wrapper in the form of a proper application for OSX.
 It's essentially just an interface for the command line version, but can be easier to use for someone who'd rather use a GUI instead of a terminal.

-[If you downloaded it the source directory, then you'll need to compile the app yourself.
+> If you downloaded just the source, then you'll need to compile the app yourself.
-This is easily done by running `./PrepApp.sh`.
-Developers: this needs to be done if you're using the .app and modify the Bash script.]
+> This is easily done by running `./PrepApp.sh`.
+> Developers: this needs to be done if you're using the .app and modify the Bash script.

-The app should be pretty self explanatory, but to use it, launch the PicNameSort.app, then select if you want to rename a single picture or all the pictures in a folder.
+The app was made to be pretty self explanatory.
+To use it, launch the PicNameSort.app, then select if you want to rename a single picture or all the pictures in a folder.
 If you select a folder, then it will only format the pictures at that level.
 It won't touch any files in a subfolder.